Abeem007/Profile-Card-Project/README.md

 # Profile Card Project

-A simple and responsive profile card built with HTML, CSS, and a little JavaScript.
+A simple and responsive profile card built with HTML, CSS, and JavaScript.
 It displays a user’s picture, bio, hobbies, dislikes, and social links.
+It also contains a contact form and an aboutme page.

 ##  Features
 - Clean and responsive design for all screen sizes